"To tell a story is always to invoke ghosts, to open a space through which something other returns...

 Like all stories, my vignettes are ghost stories, about the ways in which an idealised version of the past haunts our presence and our present.

-I am currently an Artist in Residence in the Illustration department at Edinburgh College of Art.
 I use all types of intaglio printmaking, especially monotype, etching and mezzotint, to form a distinct and dynamic visual style that tests the boundaries between representation and abstraction.

 In 2016, I graduated with distinction from Falmouth University's MA in Illustration: Authorial Practice.